rogerfan48/I2P2-TowerDefense/README.md

-## Project - Freshman Spring - Introduction to Programming II - Tower Defense
+# Freshman (2024 Spring) Introduction to Programming II
+## Mini Project - Tower Defense
-- A tower defense game developed in C++ using the Allegro Library
+- a tower defense game developed in C++ using the Allegro Library
-- Features:
+- features:
   - Continuous enemy waves that players must defend against by strategically placing towers.
 Players lose one life point if enemies reach the bottom-right corner, and the game ends when life points reach zero.
   - Score-based system where eliminating enemies earlier yields higher points (Score distribution can be viewed via the Debug button)
   - Multiple defensive options including: